-Program Description: Public Service Loan Forgiveness (PSLF) is a federal program that allows Direct Loan borrowers who are working full-time in the public service sector to have the remainder of their Direct Loan balances forgiven after making 120 qualifying payments.
+Program Description: Public Service Loan Forgiveness (PSLF) is a federal program that allows Federal Direct Loan borrowers who are working full-time in the public service sector to have the remainder of their Federal Direct Loan balances forgiven after making 120 qualifying payments.
 The program was created in 2007 under the College Cost Reduction and Access Act as a way to provide relief to professionals working in government, state, local, and not-for-profit sector jobs.

-Beyond having a qualifying workplace, borrowers must also be enrolled in a qualified repayment plan and complete the "PSLF Application for Forgiveness" to be eligible for forgiveness.
+Beyond having a qualifying workplace, borrowers must also be enrolled in a qualified repayment plan and complete an "Employment Certification Form" (ECF) to be eligible for forgiveness.
 As only loan payments made after Oct.
 1, 2007 qualify toward the 120 required payments, the first PSLF recipients received forgiveness in 2017.
 Submission of the ECF on an annual basis is voluntary, and ED tracks submission of ECFs as an indicator of interest in, and potential eligibility for, PSLF.
 Submission of one or more ECFs does not necessarily indicate that a borrower will ultimately receive forgiveness.
-As of March 2019, 864 applications were approved1.
-This accounts for 1% of the borrowers who applied for PSLF2.
-In March 2018, the Consolidated Appropriations Act of 2018 provided limited, additional conditions under which borrowers may be eligible for PSLF if loan payments were made under a non-qualifying repayment plan.
+As of March 2020, 3,174 applications were approved.1 This accounts for 2% of the borrowers who applied for PSLF.2 In March 2018, the Consolidated Appropriations Act of 2018 provided limited, additional conditions under which borrowers may be eligible for PSLF if loan payments were made under a non-qualifying repayment plan.
 This reconsideration is called Temporary Expanded Public Service Loan Forgiveness (TEPSLF).
-As of March 2019, 442 applications for TEPSLF have been approved, accounting for 4% of applications3.
+As of March 2020, 1,768 applications for TEPSLF have been approved, accounting for 6% of applications.3

 Republicans have eyed eliminating the program in recent years.
-President Trump proposed eliminating PSLF for new borrowers in his fiscal year 2019 budget.
-In addition, the Promoting Real Opportunity, Success, and Prosperity through Education Reform (PROSPER) Act, the House Republicans' comprehensive Higher Education Act (HEA) reauthorization bill, proposes ending the PSLF program with some grandfathering provisions.
+President Trump proposed eliminating PSLF for new borrowers in his fiscal year 2021 budget.
+In addition, the Promoting Real Opportunity, Success, and Prosperity through Education Reform (PROSPER) Act, the House Republicans' comprehensive Higher Education Act (HEA) reauthorization bill introduced in December 2017, proposed ending the PSLF program with some grandfathering provisions.